 Rather than attempting to travel the world with it, you are better off going home or somewhere with a U.S. embassy where you can spend at least two to three weeks in that country while you wait to get a passport expedited.
 In a major U.S. city (like Seattle), I was able to get a passport expedited in as little as three days.
 In my hometown outside of Seattle, I was told the fastest I could get an expedited passport was in 2-3 weeks.
 Heading into a metropolitan city is definitely the way to go if you need a passport quickly.

 If you are waiting for a new passport in a foreign country, make sure you don’t overstay your granted time in the country, as many countries only allow you to stay 30 days without penalty.
-From personal experience (as of October 2017), I know you are at least be allowed into Singapore with a United States emergency passport and you can stay in Singapore for up to 90 days.
+From personal experience (as of October 2017), I know you are at least allowed into Singapore with a United States emergency passport and you can stay in Singapore for up to 90 days.

 Do your research.
-I should have extensively looked up “can I get into Bali with an emergency passport?” which doesn’t show up clearly, and that isn’t something I would have even thought would have been an issue – because I believed my passport allowed me the same access as every other traveling U.S. citizen.
+I should have extensively looked up “can I get into Bali with an emergency passport?” which doesn’t show up clearly, and that isn’t something I would have even thought would be an issue – because I believed my passport allowed me the same access as every other traveling U.S. citizen.